-- 24. We note Auckland Council's invited comments and databases indicate the project site lies in the interest area for Ngāti Pāoa, Ngāti Manuhiri, Ngāti Hako, Ngaati Whanaunga, Tamaki Collective and Marutūāhu Iwi Collective however this is not supported by any other available information.
-We recommend including the relevant representative bodies for each as 'other' parties which may have an interest. - 25.
-We note the project site lies in the Ngāti Koheriki area of interest and the iwi is not currently represented by an iwi authority or a Treaty settlement entity recognised under the FTCA - meaning it is not covered by notification requirements prescribed by the FTCA.
-We recommend including Ngāti Koheriki Claims Committee as an 'other' party which may have an interest.
+24. We note Auckland Council's invited comments and databases indicate the project site lies in the interest area for Ngāti Manuhiri and Ngāti Pāoa, however this is not supported by any other available information.
+We recommend including the relevant representative bodies for each as 'other' parties which may have an interest.

-Auckland Council is a Unitary local authority with regional and local government responsibilities.
+2 Auckland Council is a Unitary local authority with regional and local government responsibilities.